muhsinking/notebook/content/notes/Severance Season 2.md

   - work
 ---

-> [!Warning] Contains extremely mild spoilers for *Severance* (almost nothing), and slightly-spicy spoilers for *Sorry to Bother You*.
+> [!Warning] Contains extremely mild spoilers for *Severance* (almost nothing), and slightly spicy spoilers for *Sorry to Bother You*.

 I just finished the fifth episode of *Severance* season 2.
 The show is **undeniably gorgeous**.
 The colors, cinematography, and framing are all absolutely stunning.
 I forgot how wonderfully uncanny-valley the intro animations are as well.

 My [[Really short games|complaint about the first season]] remains in effect, which is that **I often find the editing to be tedious**.
 Sometimes it feels like the creators are deliberately wasting my time, drip-feeding the mystery more slowly than it actually merits.
-But I feel slightly crazy saying this, because in general I love and respect "slow media."[^1]
+I feel slightly crazy saying this, because in general I love and respect "slow media,"[^1] but to me the slowness of *Severance* often feels unearned.

-I think I'm realizing that **I just don't enjoy the mystery box genre**.
-I love puzzle games—Outer Wilds, Obra Dinn, The Forgotten City—where it feels like I'm actively *solving* something.
-But when I "solve" a TV show or movie, by accurately predicting what was going to happen, I don't get nearly the same sense of satisfaction.
-Mostly I just feel *disappointed*.
+I think this might be a me problem, though. *Severance* has helped me realized **I don't find the tension inherent to the mystery box genre particularly engaging or interesting.**  I love puzzle [[notes/Games|games]]—Outer Wilds, Obra Dinn, The Forgotten City—where it feels like I'm actively *solving* something.
+The problem with mystery box TV, for me, is that **the mystery will eventually get solved for me**, whether or not put any effort into it.
+In fact, whenever I do "solve" a TV show or movie by accurately predicting what will happen, I mostly just feel *disappointed*.
 Like, you couldn't even surprise me?

 Still, the beauty of the show and the unique themes have been compelling enough to keep me going, despite my disinterest in the greater mystery of "what's going on in there."

-## The Parable of Mr. Milchick
+## The parable of Mr. Milchick

-Speaking of themes, I love what they've done with the character of Mr. Milchick.
+On that note, I love what they've done with the character of Mr. Milchick in season 2.
 He's a perfect distillation of the **middle management trap**.
-He may be un-severed, and presumably makes more money than his employees (though we don't get a good sense of what any of the characters are actually *doing* with their money), but he's also in perhaps the worst position in the corporate social hierarchy:
+His brain may be in one piece, and we can assume that he makes more money than his severed colleagues, but he's also in perhaps the worst position in the corporate social hierarchy:

-- He can't enjoy the **everyday camaraderie of the rank and file**.
+- He can't enjoy the **camaraderie of the rank and file**.
 - He doesn't get the **spoils or prestige of upper management**.
-- And he's nowhere close to accessing the **privilege afforded only to CEOs, founders, etc., to be actually authentic**, to do effectively whatever they want.
+- And he has little hope of reaching the top, at which point you can finally be your authentic and/or unhinged self, because there's no one who can tell you no anymore.[^2]

-He has the semblance of agency, when in reality he's only been given exactly enough rope to tie up his "direct reports", and then himself.
+Milchick has the semblance of agency, when in reality he's only been given exactly enough rope to tie up his subordinates—and himself.

-The best rendition of this hierarchy I've encountered was in ***Sorry to Bother You,*** which **manages to encapsulate the entire social ecology of capitalism in under 2 hours**.
-The protagonist goes from unemployed to snorting lines with the CEO, and we get to examine life at every rung of the corporate ladder, as well as those outside, but nonetheless dependent on it.
+Another phenomenal investigation of corporate hierarchy appears in the film *Sorry to Bother You,* which manages to encapsulate the entire social ecology of capitalism in under 2 hours.
+The protagonist goes from unemployed, to a "star caller" hawking missiles, to snorting lines with the CEO.
+Along the way we get glimpses of life at every rung of the corporate ladder, as well those living outside (but nonetheless dependent on) it.

-A+++, go watch *Sorry to Bother You.* *Severance* is good too, it's just not my favorite genre.
+**A+++, go watch *Sorry to Bother You.*** *Severance* is good too, it's just not my favorite genre.

-[^1]: E.g. my favorite movie I watched last year, *Perfect Days*, was also the slowest.
+[^1]: My favorite movie I watched last year, *Perfect Days*, was also the slowest.

+[^2]: See: Musk, Zuckerburg, et al.